Fusion 360 Update

 To summarize what this means for our customers:

 - 5-Axis Tool Paths: Fusion 360 used to be comprised of two tiers, a basic tier and the Ultimate tier.
 The Ultimate was the only tier which offered 5-axis tool paths.
 Now Fusion 360 offers one tier and they brought the 5-axis tool path features from Ultimate into that one offering of Fusion 360.
-If you get Fusion 360 the 5-axis tool paths are offered in it without any extra cost.
+If you get Fusion 360 there are three 5-axis tool paths offered without any extra cost which are swarf, flow and multi-axis contour.

 - We are no longer offering the 1-year free trial of Fusion 360 as this is no longer an offering from Autodesk Fusion 360.